numtide/.github/CONTRIBUTING.md

-Thanks for your interest in our little project.
-And even looking to contribute to it!
+Thanks for your interest in our projects, and especially for considering becoming a contributor.

-Generally we try to keep things simple and low friction.
-Here are some high-level pointers that show you how we work:
+We try to keep things simple and low friction, so we ask contributors to follow certain principles.
+Here are some high level hints that describe how we work.

 a.
-Open an issue or discussion before tackling big items.
-It's always a shame when good work goes to waste because we didn't agree on the design.
-"Big" is a bit subjective.
-Anything that you wouldn't classify as obvious or that has some potentially wiggle room in the design.
-Not included are typos, documentation and bug fixes.
+Before tackling big issues, open an issue or discussion.
+It's always a shame when good work goes to waste because developers haven't agreed on the design in advance.
+A "big" issue is any issue that you wouldn't classify as obvious, or that has a potential for a wiggle room in terms of design.
+Issues that aren't considered big are typos, documentation and bug fixes.

 b.
-Try to leave the code in a better state than you left it.
-This includes things like adding test coverage, at minimum for the new feature you added.
+Try to leave the code in a better state than you found it:
+   * Add test coverage, at minimum for the new feature you added.
-   Keep the CI green, and push follow-up PRs if your work broke something.
-Run `nix fmt` to format the repo.
+   * Keep the CI green, and if your work broke something, push follow-up PRs.
+   * Run `nix fmt` to format the repo.

 c.
-Oh, and you probably want to install [Nix](https://nixos.org) because we use it everywhere.
+You probably want to install [Nix](https://nixos.org) because we use it everywhere. :)

-That's it.
-If you have any questions ping us on Matrix, Twitter, ...
+If you have any questions, ping us on Matrix or [Twitter](https://twitter.com/numtide).